-Professor Rebecca Finkel is an urban cultural geographer and Reader in the School of Arts, Social Sciences & Management as well as Senior Fellow of Higher Education Academy.
+Professor Rebecca Finkel is a Professor of Critical Event Studies in the School of Arts, Social Sciences & Management as well as Senior Fellow of Higher Education Academy.
 She is committed to equality, diversity, and inclusion in education through her teaching practices and research focus, which frames critical event studies within conceptualisations of social justice, gender in/equality, and cultural identity.
 By utilising theory-driven approaches to generate interdisciplinary social science knowledge, her research addresses urgent societal issues.

 Affiliations/Memberships to Other Organisations: